End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 In our new article series, we zoom in on some specific areas and industries in the world that will emerge after the COVID-19 pandemic.
 This first instalment focuses on deglobalisation and the self-sufficient city post-COVID-19.
 The article is based on an analysis by Futures Platform with insight from two futurists: Futures Platform’s Content Director, Dr Tuomo Kuosa and Aleksi Neuvonen, Co-founder of Demos Helsinki.

-According to Tuomo Kuosa, the trade war between the US and China, globally rising nationalism and Brexit are a few signs of what was already brewing: globalisation has not made life better for everyone and people had started voting against it.
+According to Tuomo Kuosa, the trade war between the US and China, globally rising nationalism, and Brexit are a few signs of what was already brewing: globalisation has not made life better for everyone, and people have started voting against it.

 “Brexit, from its part, even brought up some signals implying that if this development is left unchecked, the end of nation-states and re-emergence of city-states could take place in the distant future,” he says.